The Value of the Quran: A holy doctrine

 Allah essentially pairs Ramadan to the Month of the Quran!
 Prophet Muhammad said that the Quran will intercede for a person on the Day of Judgment, saying to Allah, “O Lord I deprived him of his sleep at night, let me intercede for him”.

-The first words were “to read” but we put the Quran on the shelf in our homes, collecting dust as our hearts become rusty.
+First words were “to read” but we put the Quran on the shelf in our homes, collecting dust as our hearts become rusty.
 The Quran was not made for the shelf, but for the self.
 The Prophet said, to remove the rust of our hearts, we must recite Quran.

 We come up with so many excuses to not read the Quran.
-We say there’s no time, but we go out with our friends to coffee shops.
+Like we say there’s no time, but we go out with our friends to coffee shops.
 We can’t read Arabic but we have time to learn for school.
 If we can memorise a song in a few minutes, what is stopping us from memorising the Word of Allah?

 Allah says in the Quran and the Messenger has said, “O my Lord, indeed my people have taken this Qur’an as [a thing] abandoned.”
 Imagine that.
 The messenger is going to say to Allah that Muslims have abandoned the Quran.
 Even for those that read it, the Quran needs to be read, memorised, used in our lives, reflected on and listened to.